-I have never been to Niagara, Victoria or Iguaçu Falls.
+I have never been to Niagara, Victoria, or Iguaçu Falls.
 I have heard regular waterfalls do not amaze you anymore after seeing these huge drops of water (the biggest and widest in the world).

 However, I can say I have been affected by one waterfall.
-I coexisted with her 2 days and a night.
+I coexisted with her for 2 days and a night.
 I got used to her thundering sound.
 I had the courage to stand beneath her even though I almost suffocate.

-That waterfall I am referring to is called Pulhapanzak and it is located in the Western part of Honduras.
+That waterfall I am referring to is called Pulhapanzak and it is located in the western part of Honduras.
 Some consider it one of the most amazing sights in the country.
 I have to agree with those who have delighted their eyes with this beauty.

 There are a lot of reasons why Pulhapanzak rocks:

-- We can say it is the drop-off a beautiful river.
+- We can say it is the drop-off of a beautiful river.
 I am not joking about this.
 The waterfall is formed by the Rio Lindo (beautiful river) dropping from a high cliff.

 - It is located only an hour from San Pedro Sula (the road taking you here is in good condition).